dekuNukem/duckyPad/getting_started.md

 ![Alt text](resources/pics/app/scripts.png)

-* When you select a key, the script that it will execute is displayed here.
+* When you select a key, the script it will execute is displayed here.

 * duckyPad uses duckyScript, please [read about its usage here](duckyscript_info.md).